 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immune compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline More information can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at: (1-800-426-4791).
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline at: (1-800-426-4791).